railsonrubyprograms/qinteltwitterapp/README.txt

 README

-This is my Twitter application for the Qintel Developer Interview Project
+This is my Twitter application

 The application is written in Python 2.7 and uses python-twitter to interact with the Twitter API.